hakiemaul/hacktivpress/README.md

 # Hacktivpress

 This is an application that will serve the needs for publishing quality content by quality user.
 Using this web application, user can post, edit and delete their writing.
-The application is using an express based server
+The application is using an express based server.
+Change README

 ## Getting Started